zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz-z/Minecraft-Server-List-MassScan/README.md

 # Minecraft-Server-List-MassScan
 Scanned the entire internet for 25565 Minecraft services.
+This includes many private and community servers, fun to grief on.
+[Most probably does not have AC]

 # new.txt [LIST] 104699 Servers Listed